Semi-supervised Learning with Deterministic Labeling and Large Margin Projection: Experimental studies

-The scale length in computing the kernel matrix for $\mathcal X$ is denoted as $\frac{1}{{\tilde{\sigma}}^2}$, in which ${\tilde{\sigma}}$ is another bandwidth parameter whose value is set referring to the distance distribution in $D$.
-This parameter can affect the accuracy considerably if improperly set.
-However, with a reasonable range, this parameter shows robustness in terms of accuracy (as shown in Fig. \ref{fig:ScalelengthPapa}).
+The length scale in computing the kernel matrix for $\mathcal X$ is denoted as $\frac{1}{{\tilde{\sigma}}^2}$, in which ${\tilde{\sigma}}$ is another bandwidth parameter whose value is set referring to the distance distribution in $D$.
+This parameter can decrease the accuracy considerably if improperly set.
+However, this parameter also shows robustness within a reasonable range (as shown in Fig. \ref{fig:ParaSensitiv}c).